Call now

 Safe Cleanup and Disinfection

-• Using a bleach solution (1 part bleach to 10 parts water) to disinfect surfaces after removing droppings is effective.
+• Use a bleach solution (1 part bleach to 10 parts water) to disinfect surfaces after removing droppings.

-• Sealing droppings and cleaning materials in plastic bags and disposing of them outdoors, followed by thorough hand washing, completes the safe cleanup process.
+• Seal droppings and cleaning materials in plastic bags and dispose of them outdoors.

 Getting Rid of Pests

-• For rodents, this may include traps, baits, or repellents, depending on the severity of the infestation and local regulations.
+• Use targeted control methods such as traps, baits, or repellents, depending on the severity of the infestation and local regulations.

 • Professional pest control services can provide effective solutions for severe or persistent infestations, ensuring the safe removal of rodents and their droppings.